Canada’s Enhanced Corporate Social Responsibility Strategy to Strengthen Canada’s Extractive Sector Abroad

 Building on Canada’s steadfast engagement, the Government will continue to be involved in the development, promotion and dissemination of widely-recognized international CSR performance and reporting guidelines, with the expectation that Canadian companies will align their practices as applicable.
 Canada will promote the following international guidance to Canadian extractive companies operating abroad, including two fundamental documents introduced since 2009:

-- UN Guiding Principles on Business and Human Rights (GPs) (new to the Strategy in 2014): The Guiding Principles (GPs) operationalize the Protect, Respect and Remedy Framework first presented to the United Nations Human Rights Council in 2008 by the Special Representative on Business and Human Rights, Dr. John Ruggie.
+- United Nations (UN) Guiding Principles on Business and Human Rights (GPs) (new to the Strategy in 2014): The Guiding Principles (GPs) operationalize the Protect, Respect and Remedy Framework first presented to the UN Human Rights Council in 2008 by the Special Representative on Business and Human Rights, Dr. John Ruggie.
 The GPs identify distinct but complementary responsibilities of companies and governments regarding human rights, resting on three pillars: 1) the state duty to protect against human rights abuses by third parties, including business; 2) the corporate responsibility to respect human rights through due diligence; and 3) ensuring greater access to effective remedies for victims.
-Co-sponsored by Canada, the GPs were unanimously endorsed by the Human Rights Council in June 2011, and have since been referenced in a number of international standards, including the OECD Guidelines on Multinational Enterprises.
+Co-sponsored by Canada, the GPs were unanimously endorsed by the Human Rights Council in June 2011, and have since been referenced in a number of international standards, including the OECD Guidelines for MNEs.
 Canada has supported work to develop the GPs since 2005 and continues to promote and align its efforts with them.

 - Voluntary Principles on Security and Human Rights (VPs): The Voluntary Principles on Security and Human Rights were designed to help extractive sector corporate actors anticipate and mitigate risks related to the deployment of public and private security, such that operations can be protected without excessive force or human rights abuses.
 This guidance has proven helpful to corporations operating around the world, including in high-risk zones.
 Canada joined the VPs in March 2009 and served as Chair of the initiative in 2011-2012.